bluxo1/bluxo1/README.md

 plus the API and networking layer that has to exist for a model to be worth anything outside a notebook.
 Day to day that also means NumPy, Pandas, and Wireshark.

-Open to collaboration — reach me on X.

 ## Stack

 **Languages**